Anyone over the age of 18 who has the following symptoms is legally required to isolate and should be tested for

 If you are not tested for COVID-19, you MUST isolate for 10 days following the start of these symptoms or until you are feeling better (whichever is longer).
 If you are tested, further instructions are available at ahs.ca/results based on your test results.

 People with other symptoms are also recommended to be tested.
 These include:

 Symptoms of runny nose and sore throat have been removed from the mandatory isolation checklist for Albertans under 18, whether they are attending classes, daycare or recreational activities, as well as individuals 18 years and over attending high school.

-For a child with no known exposures to COVID-19 or international travel in the past 14 days:
+For a child with no international travel in the past 14 days:

 If the child has ONE of: chills; sore throat or painful swallowing; runny nose or congestion; feeling unwell or fatigue; nausea, vomiting, diarrhea; unexplained loss of appetite; muscle or joint aches; headache; conjunctivitis: